ResearchComputing/Documentation/docs/access/amc-access.md

 <br>

-A green message box will notify you that your SSH key was successfully added to your account.
+A green message box will notify you that your SSH key has been successfully added to your account.
 <br>
 ![](./amc-access-images/sshkeyadded.png)

-After a few minutes you can proceed to Step 4.
+After a few minutes, you can proceed to Step 4.

 ## *Step 4: Sign in from a terminal or terminal emulator*
 <br>